Oenochoe

 An oenochoe, also spelled oinochoe (οἰνοχόη; from οἶνος, oînos, "wine", and χέω, khéō, lit.
 'I pour', sense "wine pourer"; : oinochoai; Neo-Latin: oenochoë, : oenochoae; English : oenochoes or oinochoes), is a wine jug and a key form of ancient Greek pottery.

 Intermediate between a pithos (large storage vessel) or amphora (transport vessel), and individual cups or bowls, it held fluid for several persons temporarily until it could be poured.
 The term oinos (Linear B: "wo-no") appears in Mycenaean Greek, but not the compound.
 The characteristic form was popular throughout the Bronze Age, especially at prehistoric Troy.
 In classical times for the most part the term oinochoe implied the distribution of wine.
 As the word began to diversify in meaning, the shape became a more important identifier than the word.
 The oinochoe could pour any fluid, not just wine.
-The English word, pitcher, is perhaps the closest in function.
+The American-English word, pitcher, is perhaps the closest in function.

 Beazley's ten types

 There are many different forms of oenochoae; Sir John Beazley distinguished ten types.
 The earliest is the olpe (ὀλπή), with no distinct shoulder and usually a handle rising above the lip.
 The "type 8 oenochoe" is what one would call a mug, with no single pouring point and a slightly curved profile.
 The chous (χοῦς; : χόες, choes) was a squat rounded form, with trefoil mouth.
 Small examples with scenes of children, as in the example illustrated, were placed in the graves of children.